hasselmonians/RatCatcher/README.md

 A good example of a batch function can be found [here](https://github.com/hasselmonians/BandwidthEstimator/blob/master/%40BandwidthEstimator/batchFunction.m).

 Any custom batch script must be a `.sh` file on your `MATLAB` path.
-The best way to check is with `which(batchscriptname)` because that's how `batchify` actually does it.
+The best way to check is with `which(r.batchscriptpath)` because that's how `batchify` actually does it.
 `batchify` using string parsing to fill out the correct fields in the batch script.

 * `PROJECT_NAME`: the name of the project on the cluster